UNITED STATES VISA CHANGES

 - All participants will adopt a “No-handshake” policy and be issued a “No-handshake” badge

 - Exhibitors, Stands, and Meeting Rooms will be provided with guidelines and packs for maintaining hygiene standards

 - Instituting an Event Policy of reasonable and sensible social distancing (1m/3 feet)

 - Implementing a microphone disinfecting policy between Speakers

-- Implementing and communicating protocols for prompt medical assistance and screening for attendees who feel ill during the event
+- Prompt medical assistance for attendees who feel ill during the event

 These measures will also be communicated with our exhibitors onsite, suppliers and contractors.
 We urge all our participants to take caution and follow these guidelines as they are the best methods suggested against contamination from the virus.